felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/terminology.md

 ---
 title: Terminology
-position: 3
+position: 10
 layout: documentation
 meta:
-  title: Terminology | PixelPoint | HubRise
+  title: Terminology | PixelPoint Bridge | HubRise
   description: Correspondence table showing terms used by PixelPoint and those used on HubRise for the same concept.
 Connect apps and synchronise your data.
----

----

-**IMPORTANT NOTE:** This page is common to the PixelPoint Bridge and Windows API versions.
-To return to your documentation, see the [PixelPoint Bridge Documentation](/apps/pixelpoint-bridge), or the [PixelPoint Windows API Documentation](/apps/pixelpoint-windows-api).

 ---

 HubRise and PixelPoint each use their own terminology.
 The same concept can therefore have a different designation in each solution.
 The correspondence table below shows these differences.